Stuyk/altv-athena/documentation/installing-athena.md

 Please make sure to join and and `!help` to get information about the bot.

-You should either `bind` or `refresh` your email and key to keep it active.
+You should either `refresh` your email and key to keep it active.
 The backend service will check the validity of the key.

 ```
-!bind <gumroad_email> <key>
 !refresh <gumroad_email> <key>
 ```